sphis-sinco/survival_sandbox/.dev/docs/resourcepacks/blocks/types/variations.md

 # Resource Packs : Variation Blocks
 [Back](../Intro.md)

-A block with a different states
+Allows a block to change its texture without switching to (or having to create) a new block

 ## JSON
 - `type` : "variations"